 Henry’s wife Jeannie died on 29 March 1882.
 The inscription on her gravestone reads “Jeannie Walker Hoyle, the Beloved Wife of Henry Bentley”.

-After his wife’s death Henry went to live at Westacre near Kings Lynn in Norfolk but still maintained Eshald House.
-In the summer of 1886 he went to live in London.
+After his wife’s death Henry went to live at Westacre at Swaffham near Kings Lynn in Norfolk but still maintained Eshald House.
+In the summer of 1886 he was staying in London where he kept a room at the Royal Yacht Club at 7 Albermarle Street just off Piccadilly.
 In July of that year he travelled to Norwich to vote for his friend, Lord Henry Bentinck, in a Parliamentary Election.
-On the journey he caught a chill which developed into pneumonia and on 1 August 1886 he died aged 53.
-His body was returned to Woodlesford and laid to rest in the churchyard of St Johns at Oulton, there being no graveyard at the church in Woodlesford.
+On the journey he caught a chill which developed into pneumonia and on 1 August 1886 he died aged 53 in London.
+His body was returned to Woodlesford and laid to rest in the churchyard of St John’s at Oulton, there being no graveyard at the church in Woodlesford.
 The route from Eshald House to the church was lined with villagers and brewery workers who paid their respects to their employer.

 With Henry’s death the Bentley authority at the brewery was greatly reduced.

-Lt Col Charles F Hoyle RE, Henry’s wife’s younger brother had been the Head Brewer at Bentley’s before moving to John Smith’s Brewery at Tadcaster.
-He was recalled to be general manager and in 1893 was made Managing Director which had now become Bentley’s Yorkshire Breweries.
+Charles Frederick Hoyle, Henry’s wife’s younger brother had been the Head Brewer at Bentley’s before moving to John Smith’s Brewery at Tadcaster.
+He was recalled to be general manager and in 1893 was made Managing Director of the company which had now become Bentley’s Yorkshire Breweries.

-The last member of the Bentley family to be associated with the brewery was a Captain Irvin.
+The last member of the Bentley family to be associated with the brewery was Captain Irvin.
 He was the son of Constance Bentley, Henry Junior’s daughter, and the Reverend Irvin, the Vicar of Woodlesford.
 Captain Irvin retired from the board of the brewery in 1964.
-So the last link with the Bentley family was, after 136 years, broken.
+The last link with the Bentley family was broken after 136 years.

 The Woodlesford Brewery